World tour of Ulysses S. Grant: Megali Idea

+Read reported Grant's views to Secretary of State William Maxwell Evarts: "General Grant was surprised and impressed by the ... evidence of progress, prosperity, and civilization" all over Greece.
+He continued: "[Grant] felt that ... the King's [King George I's] slender territories should be increased by important additions, enabling Greece to take the position in the world to which her ancient renown and her modern struggles and triumphs entitle her".
+Read, a philhellene himself, was similarly impressed, stressing to Evarts that "our vigorous country should seek on every occasion to manifest her sympathy for the Hellenic Kingdom."

+Grant knew that it would be the Ottoman Empire that had to give up territory to Greece.
+He believed that the current Russo-Turkish War "may yet end in this" and expounded further: "My visit through the Turkish Empire does not impress me favorably with their power to develope [sic] the resources of a country".

+Italy

 Thereafter, the Grants returned to Italy, arriving in Rome and departed Vandalia where they were promptly approached by an emissary from Pope Leo XIII and invited to attend a ceremony with King Umberto after their visit to the Vatican.
 While they were visiting the Holy See, Julia's cross was blessed by the Pope.
 During their visit to the Vatican, the Pope chatted for a while with Grant in French, while Grant's son, Jesse, translated.
 Among other things, the Pope expressed his regrets that religious instruction was not allowed in public schools.
 While in Rome, Grant visited the Colosseum, the Arch of Titus and Arch of Constantine.
 However, he quickly walked by Rome's famous marble statuary almost ignoring it completely and did not seem very impressed with the many paintings, much to the disappointment of Adam Badeau, who later remarked that Grant seemed blind to the beauties of art.
 While in Venice, Grant made remarks about the canals, noting that they needed to be cleaned.